Should I buy short-term TIPS or just a regular TIPS fund?

 How does interest rate sensitivity affect TIPS?
 Do you want Short-Term TIPS?

-In Treasury bonds, duration measures the sensitivity to nominal (before tax) interest rate changes.
+Duration measures the sensitivity of Treasury bonds to nominal (before tax) interest rate changes.
 With TIPS, it measures the sensitivity to changes in real (after inflation) interest rates.
 One doesn’t account for inflation expectations, and the other does!

 Let’s dig into TIPS duration to decide if you should buy short-duration TIPS or just a regular TIPS ETF.